ksalama/kubeflow-examples/kfp-cloudbuild/README.md

-# A "Hello World!"
-CI/CD Example with Kubeflow Pipelines and Cloud Build
+# A Simple CI/CD Example with Kubeflow Pipelines and Cloud Build

-This repository shows a simple "Hello world" example for Kubeflow Pipelines and Cloud Build.
+This repository shows a simple example for Kubeflow Pipelines (KFP) and Cloud Build.
 The aim from this example is to:
+1. Create KFP components with inputs and outputs.
-1. Show how to **organise the repository structure** for implementing your components source code, unit tests, Dockerfiles, specs, and pipeline workflow and settings.
+2. Show how to **organise the repository structure** for implementing your components (source code, unit tests, Dockerfiles, specs, and pipeline workflow and settings).
 2. How to **perform build and deploy** for your pipeline using Cloud Build.

 ## Requirements